top of page

 CATHERINE W. JOHNSON

-Catherine represents a broad range of clients and industries, including manufacturing facilities, the maritime industry, food and beverage companies, consumer products, affordable housing developers, public agencies, leaders in the commercial real estate and multi-family housing industry, a B corporation, start-up companies, and family-owned businesses.
+Catherine represents a broad range of clients and industries, including manufacturing facilities, food and beverage companies, consumer products, affordable housing developers, public agencies, leaders in the commercial real estate and multi-family housing industry, a B corporation, start-up companies, and family-owned businesses.
 She has represented an S&P 500 publicly-traded REIT in the multi-family homes industry for over twenty-five years and has represented several of her other current clients for over a decade or more.

 Catherine also handled the ground-breaking case of U.S. v.
 Chapman, 146 F.3d 1166, 1169 (9th Cir.
 1998), which for the first time established a limit on U.S. EPA's ability to recover its attorneys' fees in CERCLA cost-recovery actions.
 The Ninth Circuit adopted Catherine's novel argument that the U.S. EPA should be governed by the same standard applicable to private plaintiffs seeking recovery of fees under various federal statutes.
 Chapman has been the subject of a law review article and cited by courts in scores of federal cases.